Dr. Charles Roberts

 Research and professional interests

-Over the years Dr. Roberts’ pedagogical interests have centered on the teaching and learning of mathematics, with a particular focus on instructional delivery in the support of students’ overall development as learners and successful students in the campus environment.
+Over the years, Dr. Roberts’ pedagogical interests centered on the teaching and learning of mathematics, with a particular focus on instructional delivery in the support of students’ overall development as learners and successful students in the campus environment.

-Dr. Roberts has written several papers for presentation at national and local conferences and other types of meetings.
-They have focused on concerns related to the teaching and learning of mathematics among minority students, educational programming for student development, and factors associated with students’ success in the educational environment, among others.
-He has also written articles that explored these concerns for publication in educational journals.
-His dissertation research, titled Academic Development and Performance Enhancement among Minority Students Enrolled in Mathematics and Science Based Curriculum Programs at Post-Secondary Institutions, formed the basis for the great majority of the later educational research that he has done since that time.
+Dr. Roberts wrote several papers for presentation at national and local conferences and other types of meetings.
+They focused on concerns related to the teaching and learning of mathematics among minority students, educational programming for student development, and factors associated with students’ success in the educational environment, among others.
+He also wrote articles that explored these concerns for publication in educational journals.
+His dissertation research, titled Academic Development and Performance Enhancement among Minority Students Enrolled in Mathematics and Science Based Curriculum Programs at Post-Secondary Institutions, formed the basis for the great majority of the later educational research that he did after that time.